Holliday Independent School District

-Holliday Independent School District is a public school district based in Holliday, Texas (USA).
+Holliday Independent School District is a public school district based in Holliday, Texas, United States.

 Located in Archer County, a small portion of the district extends into Wichita County.
 Besides Holliday, the only other sizeable town in the district is Lakeside City.

 In 2009, the school district was rated "recognized" by the Texas Education Agency.

+In 2023, the school ranked 4th in a State contest for the marching band with the theme, "Out with a Bang".

+In the 2023–2024 year Holliday won the Lone Star Cup.

 Schools

-In the 2012–2013 school year, the district had students in three schools.
+In the 2023–2024 school year, the district had students in three schools: